It's tempting to bring nothing but waterproof gear when packing for a trip to Ireland, but the sun does shine sometimes - honestly.

 Driving on the left may seem like the major obstacle to overcome in Ireland, but there are other hazards you need to be alert to also.

-Although you will have no problem using a GSM phone in Ireland, you may find that high roaming charges means it is actually cheaper to buy an Irish SIM …
+Although you will have no problem using your phone in Ireland, you may find that high roaming charges means it is actually cheaper to buy an Irish SIM …

-The weather in Ireland changes through the seasons, and while there are few extremes knowing about seasonal variations can help you pick the best time to visit.
+Irish weather changes through the seasons and while there are few extremes knowing about seasonal variations can help you pick the best time to visit.

 Climate variation by region is not extreme, but some parts of the country definitely get more sun - and some get more rain.

 Travelers checks have largely been replaced as a means of carrying money safely in Ireland by credit cards and ATM Cards.